The Ultimate Yacht Awning and Rain Catcher

 On the Cruising Guide to New Caledonia we have a special section on staying healthy while cruising in the tropics.
 One of the important things you need while cruising anywhere is a reliable source of fresh water.
 Of course the best answer to fresh water is a good water maker and you can read about the best cruising desalinator, the Echo Tech watermaker here.

 The gutters have a line along the free edge connecting to separate tie-eyes fore and aft to hold the gutters open.
-You can see the separate tie-eyes in the photos above (aft view) and below (front view)
+You can see the separate tie-eyes in the following photos above (aft view) and below (front view)

 The awning is cut so the rain runs down into the gutters and then forward to the drains.
 We use the main halyard and the topping lift to hold the center of the awning straight and off the boom.
 There are ties forward to the shrouds and one tie aft to the backstay.
 A PVC pipe is used to spread the back of the awning with tie-downs on either end of the pole.